-- Meet with your admin team to brainstorm and discuss how things are going. - Hold an area meeting. - Encourage troops to celebrate World Thinking Day/Different Shoe Day February 22. - Remind volunteers to register for the Annual Meeting. - Ask the adult recognitions coordinator to share information on upcoming end-of-year celebrations and local recognitions. - Be on the lookout for live registration for the upcoming Learning and Development event, VolunteerCon and Expo, that is typically held in the spring (April).
+- Meet with your admin team to brainstorm and discuss how things are going. - Hold an area meeting. - Encourage troops to celebrate World Thinking Day/Different Shoe Day February 22. - Remind volunteers to register for the Annual Meeting. - Ask the adult recognitions coordinator to share information on upcoming end-of-year celebrations and local recognitions. - Be on the lookout for live registration for spring Learning and Development training events.